1. About us

 - Suppliers and service providers.

-- Business and Legal contacts.
+- Business and Legal contacts

-- Information we may collect about you
+4. Personal data we collect about you

 Personal data means any information relating to an individual from which they can be identified.
-It does not include anonymous data, i.e. any data where the individual’s identity has been removed.
+It does not include anonymous data, i.e., any data where the individual’s identity has been removed.

 The various types of data include the following: